Build a sales channel with cart permalinks

 - Append checkout parameters to include shipping information (address, rate) and customer information

-Because you're not using the Checkout API, you don't need to complete checkouts and payment processing considerations (eg. third party tokenization services, Shopify card vault etc.).
+Because you're not using the Checkout API, you don't need to complete checkouts and payment processing considerations.
+For example: third party tokenization services, Shopify card vault etc.

 Creating checkout permalinks

 For demonstrative purposes, this example shows how to create a link to a checkout with two product variants applied, each with a quantity of one.

 To create the checkout permalink, specify a URL to the merchant's shop formatted as follows: